openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Confidentiality

-The identity of the harmed individual(s) and the and reporter(s) of an incident report must be kept confidential.
+The identity of the harmed individual(s) and the reporter(s) of an incident report must be kept confidential.

 The identity of the accused individual should be kept confidential.
 However, incidents requiring immediate action (e.g. to prevent further harm) and implementing the decision resulting from the incident management process might require sharing the identity of the accused individual beyond the people involved in the incident management process itself.
-Additionally, the obligation of confidentiality towards the accused individul ends if the accused individul chooses to disclose the information publicly.
-In all cases however, care should be taken to limit information sharing to what is strictly necessary to address the issue at hand and avoid making that sharing retaliatory.
+Additionally, the obligation of confidentiality towards the accused individual ends if the accused individual chooses to disclose the information publicly.
+In all cases, however, care should be taken to limit information sharing to what is strictly necessary to address the issue at hand and avoid making that sharing retaliatory.

 ## Conflict of Interest